Footballguys Players Championship drafts and NFL Week One Opening Game on Thursday:

 With a single Flex position, a fantasy owner is limited to only 3 lineup choices vs. 6 choices in the FPC.
 The elevated tight end scoring makes all 6 lineup options viable for fantasy owners.
 Teams with strong running backs, wide receivers and/or tight ends are permitted to field the lineup they want.
 A fourth running back or a third quality tight end is a viable option.
 Bye weeks become manageable and permit additional lineup choices due to starting lineup flexibility.
 Fantasy owners can manage their lineup decisions and can "play to their team strength".
 The Dual-Flex option even aids in free agent bidding strategy, whereas teams with three strong starting RBs can continue to try and solidify that position and pick up another RB, due to the ability to start all four.

 'Action' Scoring – All offensive players will receive points if they score a TD, whether by punt/kickoff return, playing defense, from a fumble recovery, etc. We feel it is fair to reward the fantasy owner that has that player.
-A player like Devin Hester or Leon Washington may become a valuable starter thanks to this rule addition.
+If your player scores a TD, you get the points!

 The FPC Rules and Format Explained:

-Number of entries in the FPC – Starting in 2014, in order to be in full compliance with the federal law known as the UIGEA which governs fantasy sports, we have been placing a "hard cap" on total number of entries in the Footballguys Players Championship.
+Number of entries in the FPC – Starting in 2014, in order to be in full compliance with the federal law known as the UIGEA and multiple state laws which governs fantasy sports, we have been placing a "hard cap" on total number of entries in the Footballguys Players Championship.
 When the FPC announces a guaranteed prize structure, we must stick to that number.
-Changing prize structure, even upward, is a questionable practice according to the UIGEA.
-Since it is never possible to truly project participation, our hard cap numbers will be higher than what we actually project for final entries.
-The hard cap for the 2020 contest will be 10,800 teams.
+Changing prize structure, even upward, is not legal.
+Since it is never possible to truly project participation, our hard cap numbers may be higher than what we actually project for final entries.
+The hard cap for the 2021 contest will be 10,800 teams.
 If the contest finishes under the cap number, participants still get the benefit of the larger guaranteed prize pool.
 If the contests reaches the cap, registrations close immediately.
 The announced prize structure is guaranteed regardless of final amount of entries.

 3 Parts to the FPC season – the FPC format was created to form 3 distinct and separate parts of the overall season.
 Teams have an opportunity to win prizes for succeeding in each of the three:

-11-Week Regular Season – 11 Weeks is considered a short regular season by some but is necessary to create a perfectly balanced schedule in the FPC tournament.
-The 11-week regular season allows for League Playoffs to run in Weeks 12-13 and the Championship Round to run in Weeks 14-16.
+12-Week Regular Season – 12 Weeks may be considered a short regular season by some but is necessary to create a perfectly balanced schedule in the FPC tournament.
+The 12-week regular season allows for League Playoffs to run in Weeks 13-14 and the Championship Round to run in Weeks 15-17.
 Since this is a H2H format, it only makes sense that all teams play each other one time during the season.
-Therefore, creating a format to extend the 11 week season while maintaining H2H balance is short of impossible.
+Therefore, creating a format to extend the 12 week season while maintaining H2H balance is short of impossible.
 In order to counteract this potential issue of the short regular season, we at FPC have chosen to allow 4 teams make the League Playoffs.
 33% of each league make the playoffs and each of these 4 teams will have an opportunity to win their League Championship as well as advance to the Championship Round.
 As each of the past FPC seasons have shown, this format creates an exciting finish and keeps more teams in the playoff hunt late into the regular season.
-Amazingly, in some leagues, as many as 10 teams where mathematically alive heading into the final week of the regular season (week 11)!
+Amazingly, in some leagues, as many as 10 teams were mathematically alive heading into the final week of the regular season (week 12)!

 - – It extends the season for more teams, with 33% of teams making the league playoffs.